waqarabbas123/Shepley-Demo-Website/README.md

-This is the bootstrap clone website using html and css only.
+This is the Bootstrap clone webiste using html and css.